-While we all hope never to have to call 9-1-1, an awful lot of us do.
+While we hope never to have to dial 9–1–1, an awful lot of us do.
 The USA reports receiving an average of 240 million calls a year.

-There are good and obvious reasons for these differences of course – in most contact centers answering a call quickly and accurately is not a matter of life and death.
-While companies can and do go out of business because they provide lousy customer service, which is very serious for the staff affected, there isn’t the same scale of risk with every call.
-Despite their different priorities, commercial contact centers concerned primarily with business outcomes and customer experience can learn a lot from emergency centers – and vice versa.
+There are obvious reasons for these differences — in most contact centers answering a call quickly and accurately is not a matter of life and death.
+While companies can go out of business because they provide lousy customer service, there isn’t the same scale of risk.
+Despite their different priorities, commercial contact centers can learn a lot from emergency centers — and vice versa.

 The power is in the system

 It is the emergency system that handles the call; the operator is a conduit between the caller and the system.
 It is the system that tells the operator what questions to ask, then acts depending on the caller’s responses — including assigning priority levels, prompting the operator to ask further questions, dispatching appropriate response services, and so on.

 It hasn’t always been this way.
 When we first deployed our intelligent workflow software in the largest and busiest 9–1–1 command center in the US, the FDNY, some processes were still manual for operators.
 A screen-based system that can automatically move on to the next step depending on what the operator inputs saves an enormous amount of time in each call.
 It’s also much easier to update the system and manage version control.

 Workflow software can guide agents and operators through multiple processes in an intelligent manner, where the next step presented follows logically from the responses already gathered.
 In the workflow interface, appropriate data and tools can be presented to agents, rather than them having to go look for them or switch applications.